 Brussels – Last Thursday, the European Students’ Union (ESU) hosted the second consortium meeting of the project BSWE FORward (Bologna with Stakeholders Eyes For a Stronger Future of the Bologna Process), one of the several Erasmus+ projects of the organisation and its partners, which will finish in May 2022.
-The project facilitates cross-disciplinary and cross-border collaboration in order to enable higher education to play its full role in addressing the challenges that affect our societies and, above all, to confront the findings of the BWSE publication and the results of the mutual learning activities related to the Bologna Process implementation.
+The project facilitates cross-disciplinary and cross-border collaboration to enable higher education to play its full role in addressing the challenges that affect our societies and, above all, to confront the BWSE publication’s findings and the results of the mutual learning activities related to the Bologna Process implementation.

 Besides the hosts of the event, representatives of the following consortium organisations also participated in the meeting:

-The aim of the last meeting, apart from team building activities, was to present the most relevant findings resulting from the previous edition of the BWSE publication and planning of the next steps of the project linked to two Peer Learning Activities, among others.
+Apart from team building activities, the last meeting aimed to present the most relevant findings resulting from the previous edition of the BWSE publication and planning of the next steps of the project linked to two Peer Learning Activities.

 Focusing on the results of the last BWSE edition, based on a survey of the 40 national unions of students from all over Europe, it draws attention to some problems in 9 areas: structural reforms, quality assurance, recognition, internationalisation and mobility, student-centred learning, student participation in HE governance, social dimension, financing of HE, and future of the Bologna Process.